pierreschnt/pierreschnt/README.md

 I'm an econ graduate interested in how economic activity, the environment, and space interact.

 ### Research interests
-- Environmental & energy economics
+- Environmental, natural resource & energy economics
 - Spatial and panel data methods
 - Climate policy & emissions